 - Are other departments supporting the IT department in providing the necessary support, resources, infrastructure, etc.?

-Roles and responsibilities will vary greatly depending on the size of the organization and the scope of the director of technology within the enterprise.
-Consider that the organization’s industry will have an impact on the job itself.
-Education, government, nonprofit, and healthcare sectors combined comprise nearly one-third of the director of technology positions nationwide.
-Smaller percentages go to financial, business, and software services respectively.
+Of course, the organization’s industry will have an impact on the job itself, as well.
+Education, government, non-profit, and healthcare sectors combined comprise nearly one-third of the director of technology positions nationwide.
+Smaller percentages go to financial, business, and software services, respectively.

-The U.S. Bureau of Labor Statistics (BLS) projects that the demand for directors of technology will grow about 15 percent by 2024, must faster than the national average of all occupations (~8%).
-This increased demand for such candidates stems from the growth into digital platforms that nearly all businesses will adopt, and they’ll need directors and managers to implement these growth goals.
-Further, as cyber threats inevitably increase, IT teams will must spend more time bolstering their cybersecurity practices and protocols.
-The BLS predicts that this cybersecurity requirement will affect the healthcare and insurance carrier industries in particular.
+The U.S. Bureau of Labor Statistics (BLS) projects that the demand for directors of technology will grow about 12% by 2026, much faster than the national average of all occupations (average 8%).
+This increased demand for such candidates stems from the growth into digital platforms that nearly all businesses will adopt, especially the expedited digital transformations companies have been taking as a result of the pandemic.
+In addition, they’ll need directors and managers to implement these growth goals.